Disclaimer: This post contains affiliate links. I will earn a commission if you make a purchase by clicking on the link at no extra cost to you.

 - Photography, videography and phones aren't allowed in the mosque

-- Visitors (men and women) will be given a black cloak to wear (women don't need to wear a headscarf)
+- Visitors (men and women) are given a black cloak to wear

 - Shoes must be left at the door (don't worry, the mosque is immaculate)